Sorry, you need to enable JavaScript to visit this website.

 • A repressive phase - characterised by enforcing volunteering through intimidation and blackmailing, which in turn caused a voluntary activity to lose its authenticity.

-• A ritualist phase - Voluntary activities lost the sense, both functionaries and citizens were only simulating, to a certain degree, volunteering in favour of the regime and avoided it.
+• A ritualist phase - voluntary activities lost the sense, both functionaries and citizens were only simulating, to a certain degree, volunteering in favour of the regime and avoided it.
 The only thing that was left was a false ritual.

 Many associations abolished by the communists were re-established such as YMCA, Sokol, and Scouts or Junák.
 Many new associations were founded, covering culture, sport, children and youth, charities, social issues, and health.

-New civil society and association legislative included:
+New civil society and association legislation included:

-The Act on voluntary service (Act no. 198/2002 Sb.) came into force on January 1st 2003.
-However, it only concerns a small part of the voluntary sector – voluntary service, not other forms of volunteering.
+The Act on voluntary service (Act no. 198/2002 Sb.) came into force on 1 January 2003.
+However, it only concerns a small part of the voluntary sector, i.e. voluntary service, not other forms of volunteering.
+In relation to youth, it only includes a partial arrangement (consent of a legal representative is required for a child to join a voluntary service).

 Main concepts

-The state policy differentiates two kinds of volunteering:
+The policy differentiates two kinds of volunteering:

-1. Voluntary service, which is marginal in numbers
+1. Voluntary service, which is marginal in numbers;

-2. Wider volunteering, which is not legislatively covered but is usually performed within non-governmental organisations
+2. Wider volunteering, which is not legislatively covered but is usually performed within non-governmental organisations.

-The Act On voluntary service (Act no. 198/2002 Sb.), §2 defines voluntary service as follows:
+In practice, volunteering in the Czech Republic is implemented mostly outside of scope of the Act on voluntary service (Act no. 198/2002 Sb.). §2 of the Act defines voluntary service as follows:

 '(1) Voluntary service is the following activity performed by a volunteer: